 Discussion

+Add some sort of lead in here reiterating why this is important.

 In Assemblathon2, Bradnam et al. (2013) compared different genome assembly pipelines with data from three vertebrate species.
 This study is the first to examine hundreds of transcriptome assemblies from different species.

+And then transition to what we did.
+Thinking about the overall structure we want to talk about:

+Creating a modularized RNAseq assembly tool (granted-- this is largely covered in the oped

+Why our assemblies >> theirs (or are they?
+Proof in 3 parts…)

+Phylogenetic differences (aka cool biology that falls out of this work)

+I would suggest trying to remind the reader of those three main points in the first paragraph and then maybe even break the discussion into subsections to make the content easier to break apart and take in.
+Suggested breaks are as follows:

+_____________

+Modularized RNAseq assembly tool rationale (or some other phrase)

-The pipeline used assemblies was, by design, different than the pipeline used for the original assemblies. used Trinity (Grabherr et al. 2011) with adapter and light quality (Q<2) trimming in combination with digital normalization (Crusoe et al. 2015, Zhang et al. 2014, Brown et al. 2012).
-Digital normalization was used in the pipeline for this study to reduce the computational cost of assembly without negatively affecting the quality of the assembly. he NCGR pipeline consisted of the Trans-ABySS assembler (Robertson et al 2010), contig scaffolding, and other processing steps (Keeling et al. 2014).
-We did not expect the results to be similar between pipelines.
+The thought behind this project was two fold.
+First… The purpose of developing new algorithms and releasing new software or updates to existing programs are to improve sensitivity and specificity of the assemblies.
+Second… A benefit of a modularized pipeline includes the ease of running individual steps again if processes break or when updated software versions and/or additional samples become available.
+The pipeline used to generate the DIB assemblies was, by design, different than the pipeline used for the original assemblies.
+The DIB pipeline used Trinity (Grabherr et al. 2011) with adapter and light quality (Q<2) trimming in combination with digital normalization (Crusoe et al. 2015, Zhang et al. 2014, Brown et al. 2012).
+Digital normalization was used in the pipeline for this study to reduce the computational cost of assembly without negatively affecting the quality of the assembly.
+By contrast, the NCGR pipeline consisted of the Trans-ABySS assembler (Robertson et al 2010), contig scaffolding, and other processing steps (Keeling et al. 2014).
+As the two pipelines were so different, We did not expect the results to be similar between pipelines.

 A benefit of having a pipeline documented as an available, open-source protocol is a set of standardized and documented methods for data analysis that anyone can follow and (in theory) arrive at similar results.
 Benefits of programmatically automating scripts include quick changes and fast execution of hundreds of samples.
 Examples of protocols and tutorials include the eel pond protocol (Brown et al. 2015), which was used as the basis for the automated protocol developed for this study, and the Oyster River Protocol (MacManes, 2015).

+Transcriptome assembly comparison

+Here I would do an intro with some background on Transrate and why we chose this (basically paragraph 2).
+How we are using a combination of transcriptome quality metrics and more biological relevant metrics.

-metrics collected for this study were a combination of length and content metrics.
-O'Neil and Emrich (2013) used simulated Drosophila reads to assemble transcriptomes and assess evaluation metrics, concluding that a combination of length and content-based metrics gives the most accurate assessment of assembly quality rather than length-based metrics alone such as N50 which genome assemblies typically rely on for quality assessment.
-Traditional length metrics, such as N50 were designed to assess genome quality, where the length matters because contigs represent chromosomes.
-(The N50 value indicates 50% of the contigs have that length or above.)
-Transcript lengths are variable, since each contig represents a transcript, and longer doesn’t necessarily mean better, as in the case with N50.
-Therefore, it does not make sense to only look at lengths as quality measures for transcriptome assemblies.
+We looked at a variety of transcriptome quality metrics, ranging from transcriptome metrics (not sure what to call it really) to more biologically relevant content-based metrics (e.g. BUSCO) to compare the DIB and NCGR assemblies .
+O'Neil and Emrich (2013) ran a meta-analysis of transcriptome evaluation metrics and determined that a combination of length and content-based metrics gives the most accurate assessment of assembly quality rather than length-based metrics alone such as N50, as transcripts, unlike genomic contigs, have natural length variation.
 Content-based metrics examined for this study included k-mer content, CRBB, BUSCO, ORF, and annotated gene information obtained from the dammit pipeline.